hazellobo/hazellobo/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

+### About Me
-I am a Graduate student at Northeastern University, Boston pursuing my Masters 🎓 in Information Systems.
+🎓 Graduate student at Northeastern University, Boston pursuing my Masters in Information Systems.

-I'm a **Tech Enthusiast 💻** passionate about learning and working with new tech
+💻 Tech Enthusiast: Passionate about learning and working with new technologies.

+### Interests
-I'm interested in Fullstack Development, Software Engineering, and Site Reliability Engineering!
+Interested in Fullstack Development, Software Engineering, and Site Reliability Engineering!

-Before my studies at Northeastern, I worked as a Software Engineer for BNP Paribas, India
+### Work Experience

-I was mainly involved in the development and maintenance of BNP Paribas' Corporate banking applications
+- **Software Engineer at BNP Paribas, India:** Involved in the development and maintenance of corporate banking applications.

-Last Year I worked as a Software Engineer Intern at @Carhartt Inc., USA.
-I am involved with supporting and enhancing the user experience of their US e-commerce platform
+- **Software Engineer Intern at Carhartt Inc., USA:** Supported and enhanced the user experience of the US e-commerce platform.

+### Current Projects
+- **GUI Application Development with JavaFX:** Currently developing a GUI application using JavaFX, focusing on creating intuitive user interfaces and seamless user experiences.

+- **Exploring AWS Cloud and DevOps:** Actively exploring AWS Cloud services and DevOps practices to enhance scalability, reliability, and automation in software development projects.

 You can reach out to me at [Linkedin](https://www.linkedin.com/in/hazel-lobo/)

-I currently developing a GUI application in JavaFX, and exploring AWS Cloud and DevOps

 <br />

 ### Languages and Tools